 Cross-Posted at Bill of Health

-Welcome back from what I hope was a restorative break in the routine!
 What follows is a weekly feature here at Health Reform Watch.
-Each Monday morning, we provide a recap of the drug and device law and policy developments over the previous week that caught our eye and made us think.
+Each Monday, we provide a recap of the drug and device law and policy developments over the previous week that caught our eye and made us think.
 Credit for the format goes to Seton Hall Law alum Jordan T. Cohen, who used it to great effect in his series of Reform Rodeo posts.

 Cross-Posted at Bill of Health